srsran/srsRAN_4G_docs/srsran_user_manuals/source/app_notes/source/5g_nsa/source/index.rst

 ************

 The 21.04 release of srsRAN brings 5G NSA (Non-Standalone) support to the SRS UE application.
-This application note shows the UE can be used with a third-party 5G NSA network.
-In this example, we use the Amari Callbox from Amarisoft to provide the network.
+This application note shows how the UE can be used with a third-party 5G NSA network.
+In this example, we use the Amari Callbox Classic from Amarisoft to provide the network.

 Amari Callbox
 *************

-The Amari Callbox is an LTE/NR SDR test solution from Amarisoft, designed for testing UEs.
-It contains an EPC/5GC, an eNodeB, a gNodeB, an IMS server, an eMBMS server and an Intel i7 Linux PC with PCI SDR cards.
+The Amari Callbox is an LTE/NR SDR-based UE test solution from Amarisoft.
+It contains an EPC/5GC, an eNodeB, a gNodeB, an IMS server, an eMBMS server and an Intel i7 Linux PC with PCIe SDR cards.
 The gNodeB is release 15 compliant and supports both NSA and SA modes.
 A further outline of the specifications can be found in the `data sheet <https://www.amarisoft.com/app/uploads/2020/02/AMARI-Callbox-Classic.pdf>`_.
-This test solution was chosen as it's widely available, easily configurable and user-friendly.
+This test solution was chosen as it's widely available, easily configurable, and user-friendly.

 5G NSA: What you need to know
 *****************************